Richard La Nicca: Career

-From 1840–42, he projected the 1st Jura water correction (finalised 1868–91).
+From 1840 to 1842, he projected the 1st Jura water correction (finalised 1868–91).

-In 1847 he participated in the Sonderbund war as a military chief engineer in Canton Ticino, and then as Federal Colonel in the Génie troops.
+In 1847, he participated in the Sonderbund war as a military chief engineer in Canton Ticino, and then as Federal Colonel in the Génie troops.

-In 1853 he was technical director of the Südostbahn Rorschach-Chur.
+In 1853, he was the technical director of the Südostbahn Rorschach-Chur.

-From 1858–71 he unsuccessfully urged a merger of railroad companies to form a railway line from Fluelen to Disentis and from Chur to Disentis through the Lukmanier, as an alternative to the Gotthard line.
+From 1858 to 1871, he unsuccessfully urged a merger of railroad companies to form a railway line from Fluelen to Disentis and from Chur to Disentis through the Lukmanier, as an alternative to the Gotthard line.